fight233/DThouse_cxd/documentation20/en/08.connector/docs.md

 **4. Configure taos.cfg**

-Edit the taos.cfg file (default path/etc/taos/taos.cfg) and change firstEP to End Point of the TDengine server, for example: [h1.taos.com](http://h1.taos.com/):6030.
+Edit the taos.cfg file (default path/etc/taos/taos.cfg) and change firstEP to End Point of the DThouse server, for example: [h1.taos.com](http://h1.taos.com/):6030.

 **Note:**

 **1. If you use FQDN to connect to the server, you must confirm that the DNS of the local network environment has been configured, or add FQDN addressing records in the hosts file.
 For example, edit C:\ Windows\ system32\ drivers\ etc\ hosts, and add the following record: 192.168.
 1.99 [h1.taos.com](http://h1.taos.com/)**

-**2. Uninstall: Run unins000. exe to uninstall the TDengine application driver.**
+**2. Uninstall: Run unins000. exe to uninstall the DThouse application driver.**

 **Installation verification**

-After the above installation and configuration completed, and confirm that the TDengine service has started running normally, the taos client can be logged in at this time.
+After the above installation and configuration completed, and confirm that the DThouse service has started running normally, the taos client can be logged in at this time.

 **Linux environment:**